Reduction Principles and the Stabilization of Closed Sets for Passive Systems: Detectability

-We now turn our attention to Problem~\ref{prob:set_stabilization}.
-For convenience, we repeat the definition of the set $\cO$ given in Section~\ref{subsec:problems}. \begin{defn}[Set $\cO$] Given the control system~\eqref{eq:sys}, we denote by $\cO$ the maximal set contained in $h^{-1}(0)$ which is invariant for the open-loop system $\dot x = f(x)$. \end{defn} When system~\eqref{eq:sys} is linear time-invariant (LTI), the set $\cO$ is the unobservable subspace.
-As discussed in Section~\ref{subsec:problems}, as long as the trajectories of the closed-loop system in a neighbourhood of $\Gamma$ are bounded, a passivity-based feedback renders the set $\cO$ semi-attractive.
-In order to guarantee semi-asymptotic stability of $\Gamma \subset \cO$, the reduction principle in Theorem~\ref{thm:reduction:asymptotic_stability:unbounded} suggests that $\Gamma$ should be semi-asymptotically stable relative to $\cO$ for the open-loop system.
-We call this property $\Gamma$-detectability. \begin{defn}[$\Gamma$-detectability] System \eqref{eq:sys} is {\em locally $\Gamma$-detectable} if $\Gamma$ is semi-asymptotically stable relative to $\cO$ for the open-loop system.
-The system is {\em $\Gamma$-detectable} if $\Gamma$ is globally semi-asymptotically stable relative to $\cO$ for the open-loop system. \end{defn} Our notion of detectability is parameterized by $\Gamma$, and not by $\cO$, although the set $\cO$ figures in its definition.
-This is due to the fact that $\cO$ is entirely determined by the open-loop vector field $f$ and the output function $h$ and, therefore, $\cO$ is intrinsically related to the open-loop system.
-In the case of LTI systems, when $\Gamma = \{0\}$, the above definition requires that all tracjectories on the unobservable subspace $\cO$ converge to $0$.
+For convenience, we repeat the definition of the set $\cO$ given in Section~\ref{sec:problems} \begin{defn}[Set $\cO$] Given the control system~\eqref{eq:sys}, we denote by $\cO$ the maximal set contained in $h^{-1}(0)$ which is invariant for the open-loop system $\dot x = f(x)$. \end{defn} When system~\eqref{eq:sys} is linear time-invariant (LTI), the set $\cO$ is the unobservable subspace.
+As discussed in Section~\ref{sec:problems}, as long as the trajectories of the closed-loop system in a neighbourhood of $\Gamma$ are bounded, a passivity-based feedback renders the set $\cO$ attractive.
+In order to guarantee asymptotic stability of $\Gamma \subset \cO$, the reduction principle in Theorem~\ref{thm:reduction:asymptotic_stability:unbounded} suggests that $\Gamma$ should be asymptotically stable relative to $\cO$ for the open-loop system.
+We call this property $\Gamma$-detectability. \begin{defn}[$\Gamma$-detectability] System \eqref{eq:sys} is {\em locally $\Gamma$-detectable} if $\Gamma$ is asymptotically stable relative to $\cO$ for the open-loop system.
+The system is {\em $\Gamma$-detectable} if $\Gamma$ is globally asymptotically stable relative to $\cO$ for the open-loop system. \end{defn} Our notion of detectability is parameterized by $\Gamma$, and not by $\cO$, although the set $\cO$ figures in its definition.
+This is due to the fact that $\cO$ is entirely determined by the open-loop vector field $f$ and the output function $h$.
+In the case of LTI systems, when $\Gamma = \{0\}$, the above definition requires that all trajectories on the unobservable subspace $\cO$ converge to $0$.
 Therefore, in the LTI setting, $\Gamma$-detectability coincides with the classical notion of detectability.
-Further, the notion of $\Gamma$-detectability generalizes that of zero-state detectability.
+Further, the notion of $\Gamma$-detectability generalizes that of zero-state detectability in~\cite{ByrIsiWil91}.
 As a matter of fact, when $V$ is positive definite, and thus $\Gamma = \{0\}$, the two detectability notions coincide. \begin{lem} If $V$ is positive definite and $\Gamma=V^{-1}(0)=\{0\}$, then the following three conditions are equivalent:

 \begin{enumerate}[(a)] \item System~\eqref{eq:sys} is locally zero-state detectable [zero-state detectable],

 \item the equilibrium $x=0$ is [globally] attractive relative to $\cO$ for the open-loop system,